menghsuanhsieh/tangential-wasserstein-projection/README.md

 Instructions to Replicators
 ---------------------------
 - Download the repository to your local computer.
-- Install docker desktop using link: https://docs.docker.com/get-docker/
-- Open terminal, if you use docker for the first time, type: `docker run -d -p 80:80 docker/getting-started`
-- Get the container of R 4.1.0 using pull command: `docker pull rocker/r-ver:4.1.0`
-- Go to the root dictionary (your local path of the root dictionary) and type:
-  - `docker build -t analysis .`
-  - `docker run -v (your local path of the root dictionary’)/data/analysis:/home/results analysis`
+- Download Medicare data from the Dropbox folder (linked above) to the directory: `Data/Medicaid_Data`.
+- Run `Python Code/Mixed Gaussian Simulation.ipynb` for the Gaussian simulations.
+- Run `Python Code/Lego Block Simulation.py` for the Lego Brick image replication.
+- Run `Python Code/Medicaid.ipynb` for the Medicaid expansion application.

-The Rda and txt files will be stored in `data/analysis`
+The .png files will be stored in `Python Code` directory.
+The tables are generated within each .ipynb program.

-- Go to the dictionary `code/02_analysis` and change the local path in `table_gen.R`.
-Run the code and get results for tables.

 ### Details

-- `python/01_simulation/archive_functions.R`:
+- `Python Code/DSC_setup.py`: defines barycentric projection and projection method described in the main text.
+- `Python Code/Mixed Gaussian Simulation.ipynb`: contains the Gaussian simulations described in the main text.
+- `Python Code/Lego Block Simulation.py`: contains the Lego Brick image replication described in the main text.
+- `Python Code/Medicaid.ipynb`: contains the Medicaid expansion application described in the main text.

-Apart from `.ipynb`, it takes less than 5 minutes to finish running all the programs with 36 cores. `.ipynb` takes 8.5 hours to finish running with 36 cores.
+Apart from `Python Code/Lego Block Simulation.py`, it takes less than 5 minutes to finish running all the programs with 36 cores.
+Running `Python Code/Lego Block Simulation.py` takes 8.5 hours from start to finish with 36 cores.

-- `code/02_analysis/table_gen.R`: generating the results of all tables

 List of tables and programs
 ---------------------------